michael-lazar/rtv/README.md

 - Press <kbd>u</kbd> to login
 - Press <kbd>?</kbd> to open the help screen

-Press <kbd>/</kbd> to open the navigation prompt, where you can type things like
+Press <kbd>/</kbd> to open the navigation prompt, where you can type things like:

 - ``/front``
 - ``/r/commandprompt+linuxmasterrace``